Alex Bregman Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 19th in the league.

-- The Pirates have a 4.91 team ERA that ranks 21st among all league pitching staffs.
+- The Pirates have the 17th-ranked team ERA among all league pitching staffs (4.73).

-- The Pirates rank 19th in baseball in home runs given up (13 total, 1.3 per game).

-- Keller (1-0) makes the start for the Pirates, his third of the season.
+- Pirates pitchers combine to give up 15 total home runs at a clip of 1.4 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.